 But eventually, you have to get back to a place where you can heal your relationship without the constant opinion that your partner is guilty until proven innocent.

 If you cannot do this, you should no longer be in a romantic relationship with this person because there is no point in losing your mind over the anxiety after infidelity by a partner.

 How to get over anxiety after an affair

-How to get over being cheated on?
+How to heal after being cheated on?

-You may wonder how long does it take to get over infidelity but the answer depends on how easily you allow yourself to heal and how much your partner cooperates with that.
-This has a great impact on the infidelity recovery stages of a couple.
+You may wonder how long does it take to get over infidelity, but the answer depends on how easily you allow yourself to heal and how much your partner cooperates with that.
+This has a significant impact on the infidelity recovery stages of a couple.

 It is also a good idea to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future as one of the steps in overcoming infidelity by a partner.
-This will help you to look forward with a positive goal in mind.
+This will help you to look forward with a definite goal in mind.

 Can a relationship go back to normal after cheating?
-Well, that depends on a number of factors.
+Well, that depends on several factors.
 How damaged was the relationship to begin with?
 How much work is the couple putting in getting the relationship back on track?

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.